‘The White Swan’, against the South Gate, St Paul's Churchyard, London; cabinet maker (b. circa 1698–d. 1740)

 Trade card of Henry Bell at the White Swan against The South Gate in St Pauls Church Yard (Heal,28.14), c.
 1736-40. © The Trustees of the British Museum

 Following the practice of Coxed & Woster he used his trade label to identify products from his workshops.
-This trade label has been recorded on several pieces of walnut veneered furniture.
+This trade label has been recorded on several pieces of walnut and elm veneered furniture (illus.
+Gilbert (1966), figs 82-85).
 His successor at this address, Elizabeth Bell, was almost certainly his widow and Philip Bell his son.

-Source: DEFM; Joiner’s Company records; Bowett & Lindey ‘Labelled Furniture from the White Swan Workshop in St Paul’s Churchyard’, Furniture History (2003).
+Source: DEFM; Gilbert, Pictorial Dictionary of Marked London Furniture 1700-1840 (1996); Joiner’s Company records; Bowett & Lindey ‘Labelled Furniture from the White Swan Workshop in St Paul’s Churchyard’, Furniture History (2003).